-Back again for the 7th year, the Gig Harbor Wings and Wheels Air Show and Car Show will be back at the Tacoma Narrows Airport on July 2nd, 2017.
-This event will feature many different aspects to include – multiple live aerobatic performances and fly-overs, dozens of planes on static display, a 200+ count car show, vendors, delicious food, a beer garden, and activities for the kids.
-The event will run from 11:00 AM till 4:00 PM.
+Back again for the 8th year, the Gig Harbor Wings and Wheels Air Show and Car Show will be back at the Tacoma Narrows Airport on June 30th and July 1st, 2018.
+This event will feature many different aspects to include – multiple live aerobatic performances and fly-overs, dozens of planes on static display, a 200+ count car show on Sunday only, vendors, delicious food, a beer garden, and activities for the kids.
+The event will run from 4:00pm until 9:00pm on Saturday and 11:00am to 4:30pm on Sunday.

 The event will have FREE shuttle buses running all day to and from the St. Anthony’s Medical Clinic (4700 Pt.
 Fosdick Dr NW Gig Harbor, WA 98335).
 Park at the allotted parking areas at St. Anthony’s for FREE and take a FREE shuttle bus to and from the event.
 The buses will run every 15-30 minutes with the first bus leaving to the airport around 10:45am and the last bus leaving the airport at 4:30pm.